 Get your fruits and veggies even when the snow’s flying and the temperature plummets

 Getting a healthy dose of fruits and vegetables is important all year long.
-But it’s even more important during the winter months when cold and flu viruses come out to play in full force.
+It’s even more important during the winter months when cold and flu viruses come out to play in full force and holiday parties seem to be never-ending.
 The vitamins and minerals in fruits and vegetables keep your immune system strong to help keep sickness at bay.

-OhioHealth dietitian Jenalee Richner, RD/LDN, shares some tips for how to get delicious produce during the cold months of winter.
+OhioHealth dietitians Jenalee Richner and Sarah Tombo, RDN, LD, share some tips for how to get delicious produce you need in the winter months.

 Go With What’s in Season

-Believe it or not, there is a bounty of fresh produce that’s harvested in other places during winter months for highest freshness.
-Winter is actually the best time for Florida oranges, for example.
+Believe it or not, there is an abundance of fresh produce that’s harvested during the winter months in certain areas to receive the highest freshness.
+For instance, Florida’s oranges grow best in winter temperatures.

 - Brussels sprouts